- 1/4 cup plus 3 tablespoons light corn syrup, divided

 - Remove from the heat; stir in cereal until blended.
 Press into a greased 9-in. pie plate.

 - In a small bowl, combine the peanut butter, hot fudge topping and remaining corn syrup.
 Set aside 1/3 cup for topping.
 Spread remaining mixture over crust; sprinkle with half of the peanuts.
-Top with frozen yogurt and remaining peanuts.
-Cover and freeze for 6 hours or until firm.
+Top with frozen yogurt.
+Freeze, covered, for 6 hours or until firm.

 - Warm reserved peanut butter mixture; drizzle over pie.
+Sprinkle with remaining peanuts.
 Let stand at room temperature for 5 minutes before cutting.
 Yield: 8 servings.

 "Made this for a church dinner and it was a hit.
 However, I could not get the "crust" to stick together.
 I did not use reduced fat butter, which may have been the reason.
 I wound up making it in a 9x13 glass dish.
 The fudge/peanut butter topping must be warmed in order for it to spread easily.
 I think next time I will just make rice krispie treats for the crust."